TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Objecttypes/Menuobject/Index.rst

 menu object
 ===========

-See the section :ref:`"Menu Objects" <data-type-menuobj>` later in this manual.
+See the section :ref:`"Menu Objects" <menu-objects>` later in this manual.

 **Examples:** ::